AkshayShekade/AkshayShekade/README.md

 # About Me

-💼 I'm currently doing Intership as a Data Scientist at LearnVista Pvt.
+💼 I'm currently doing Internship as a Data Scientist at LearnVista Pvt.
 Ltd.

 🌱 I'm constantly learning and exploring new techniques and technologies in the field of data science.